Medi-Cal Eligibility for Former Foster Youth (FFY),

 District Office FFY MC Procedures

-District Offices must screen all Medi-Cal applicants from 18 through 26 years of age, whether applying in person, by phone or through the mail-in application process, through CalHEERS to determine if they are entitled to the FFY Medi-Cal program.
+District Offices must screen all Medi-Cal applicants from 18 through 26 years of age, whether applying in person, by phone, the mail-in application process, or through CalHEERS to determine if they are entitled to the FFY Medi-Cal program.

 • Was the applicant in FC on their 18th birthday?